HL7/v2-to-fhir/input/pagecontent/implementation_considerations.md

 The FHIR standard includes extensive content related to [workflow management](http://hl7.org/implement/standards/fhir/workflow-module.html) and [task management](http://hl7.org/implement/standards/fhir/task.html).
-While many v2 message types don't infer tasks (eg, they report on a previously completed event), some message types (e.g., order messages) may imply the need for an external system to complete a task (e.g., fullfill the order being requested).
+While many v2 message types don't infer tasks (eg, they report on a previously completed event), some message types (e.g., order messages) may imply the need for an external system to complete a task (e.g., fulfill the order being requested).
 This implementation does include some mappings to the
 Task resource but it is up to implementers to determine if it is appropriate to create Task resources during the transformation process based on the business requirements and workflows associated with the integration.
 For example, an order message may be directed to a system with the intent of notifying the system of the existence of the order without any expectation that the receiving